ls1intum/Artemis/docs/dev/guidelines/server-tests.rst

     junit.jupiter.execution.parallel.enabled = true

-To execute a test class and its inheriting classes in parallel, annotate it with ``@Execution(ExecutionMode.CONCURRENT)``.
-Since we need to isolate resources such as databases and application contexts, we use the ``@ResourceLock`` annotation to group tests that must run sequentially.
-For our use case, the ``@ResourceLock`` annotation takes the name of the test group as a parameter.
-A unique set of spring profiles, a separate application context, and a separate database characterize each test group.
+To execute a test class and its inheriting classes in parallel, we annotate it with ``@Execution(ExecutionMode.CONCURRENT)``.
+Since we need to isolate resources such as databases and application contexts, we use the ``@ResourceLock`` annotation.
+This annotation allows us to group tests into parallel running groups while preserving the sequential execution of tests within each group.
+For our use case, the ``@ResourceLock`` annotation takes the name of the test group (matching the abstract base-class name) as a parameter.
+A unique set of spring profiles, a separate application context, and a separate database characterizes each test group.

 .. code-block:: java